 International Cooperation

-The efficiency of the use of international assistance is hard to quantify in a long-term perspective.
-The country’s failure to implement structural reforms that have been recommended in recent years by international organizations, such as economic diversification, political liberalization and market-based privatization, indicates that most of the funds were used to satisfy short- or medium-term policy goals.
-On the one hand, international assistance has certainly helped Kazakhstan modernize more quickly and ramp up its GDP per capita to the upper middle-income level within a decade and a half.
-On the other, its current vulnerability to external shocks is evidence of a systemic lack of strategic focus.
+The efficiency of international assistance is notoriously difficult to quantify.
+The country’s failure to implement structural reforms recommended by international organizations – for instance in the areas of economic diversification, political liberalization and market-based privatization – explains why most of the funds have ended up being used to satisfy short- or medium-term policy goals.
+On one hand, international aid – especially technical assistance – certainly helped Kazakhstan modernize more quickly, ultimately bringing its GDP per capita to the upper-middle-income level.
+On the other, Kazakhstan’s continued vulnerability to external shocks is evidence of a systemic lack of strategic focus in past policy implementation.

 Effective use of support

-Kazakhstan is traditionally presented as a role model in its regional neighborhood and within the former Soviet Union in terms of its successful cooperation, leadership and mediation with the international community.
-The country enjoys strong credibility in the global arena and has succeeded in boosting its prestige and visibility through holding such landmark events as the OSCE summit in 2010, the 2011 Winter Asian Games, Expo 2017, the rotating chairmanship of the U.N.
-Security Council in January 2018, the ongoing quadrilateral Syria peace process in Astana and various global and regional integration initiatives.
-Kazakhstan is also a member of the U.N.
-Human Rights Council for the 2022 to 2024 term.
+The country enjoys strong credibility in the global arena and has repeatedly succeeded in boosting its visibility by hosting such landmark events as the OSCE summit in 2010, the 2011 Winter Asian Games, Expo 2017, the rotating chairmanship of the U.N.
+Security Council in January 2018, the quadrilateral Syria peace process, and various global and regional integration initiatives.
+Kazakhstan also sat on the U.N.
+Human Rights Council for the 2022 – 2024 term.
+Most recently, in 2024, Kazakhstani authorities offered to host peace talks between Armenia and Azerbaijan.

-Nevertheless, there have been some issues with credibility.
-International NGOs regularly criticize Kazakhstan for its authoritarian regime, the impaired rule of law and restrictions on freedoms of expression and assembly.
+The above notwithstanding, there have been some credibility issues.
+International NGOs regularly criticize Kazakhstan for its authoritarian regime, deficient rule of law, and restrictions on the freedoms of expression and assembly.
 Several legal cases have come before the U.N.
-Human Rights Council, including those of former Kazatomprom CEO Mukhtar Dzhakishev (imprisoned in 2009 under Nazarbayev and released in 2020 under President Tokayev) and former conscript Vladislav Chelakh (sentenced to perpetuity in 2012).
+Human Rights Council, including those of former Kazatomprom CEO Mukhtar Dzhakishev (imprisoned in 2009 under Nazarbayev and released in 2020 under President Tokayev) and the former conscript and convicted mass murderer Vladislav Chelakh (sentenced to life in prison in 2012).

-Kassym-Jomart Tokayev’s successful re-election for a second presidential term in November 2022 drew strong criticism from the OSCE Office for Democratic Institutions and Human Rights (ODIHR).
-This prompted a public rebuke by Kazakhstan’s Foreign Ministry, which even called into question the ODIHR’s mandate.
+Kassym-Jomart Tokayev’s re-election to a second presidential term in November 2022 drew strong criticism from the OSCE Office for Democratic Institutions and Human Rights (ODIHR).
+This prompted an unusual public rebuke from the Kazakhstani Foreign Ministry, which even questioned ODIHR’s mandate.

 Credibility

-Kazakhstan has long advocated for closer diplomatic, trade, cultural, scientific and security ties among its Central Asian neighbors.
-Multi-vector foreign policy is a hallmark of Kazakhstan’s relations with Russia and China as well as with remote partners in Europe, North America, the Near and Middle East and Southeast Asia.
-The Eurasian Economic Union, which Kazakhstan, Russia and Belarus cofounded in 2014, currently also includes Kyrgyzstan and Armenia.
-In March 2018, Astana hosted a regional summit limited to participation by the Central Asian heads of state (except Turkmenistan).
-Such a summit was made possible by the good working relationship between Nazarbayev and Uzbekistan President Shavkat Mirziyoyev.
+Kazakhstan has long advocated for close diplomatic, trade, cultural, scientific and security ties with its Central Asian neighbors.
+A multi-vector foreign policy is a hallmark of Kazakhstan’s relations with Russia and China as well as with partners in Europe, North America, the Middle East and Southeast Asia.
+Kazakhstan, Russia and Belarus cofounded the Eurasian Economic Union in 2014.
+In March 2018, Astana hosted the first Central Asian summit of heads of state.
+Such an event was made possible by the strong personal relationship between Nazarbayev and the new Uzbekistani president, Shavkat Mirziyoyev.

-In November 2019, Nazarbayev continued his personal diplomacy by representing Kazakhstan at the 2nd Central Asian Summit in Tashkent in his capacity as former president.
-Despite Kazakhstan’s decision to toughen customs controls at the border with Kyrgyzstan for several months in 2017 (after Kyrgyzstan President Atambayev openly criticized his Kazakhstan counterpart), the two countries have remained close.
-President Tokayev extended a warm welcome to the new Kyrgyzstan leader Sadyr Japarov on his second trip abroad in March 2021.
-Relations are also cordial between Kazakhstan and Uzbekistan, despite a historic rivalry, which has become less pronounced since Mirziyoyev succeeded Islam Karimov in 2016.
-In December 2022, Kazakhstan’s and Uzbekistan’s presidents signed a package of agreements on comprehensive cooperation.
+Despite Kazakhstan’s decision to tighten customs controls at the border with Kyrgyzstan for several months in 2017 – after Kyrgyzstan President Almazbek Atambayev openly criticized his Kazakhstani counterpart – the two countries have remained on friendly terms.
+President Tokayev extended a warm welcome to the new Kyrgyzstani leader, Sadyr Japarov, on his second trip abroad in March 2021.
+Relations are also cordial between Kazakhstan and Uzbekistan, despite a history of regional rivalry that has largely dissipated since Mirziyoyev succeeded Islam Karimov in 2016.
+In December 2022, the presidents of Kazakhstan and Uzbekistan signed a package of agreements on comprehensive cooperation.

-Kazakhstan actively participates in various regional organizations, including the Shanghai Cooperation Organization (SCO) and the Collective Security Treaty Organization (CSTO).
-In November 2020, Tokayev called the SCO “one of the most successful international organizations.”
-In January 2022, the CSTO intervened at Tokayev’s request to quell violent protests during Bloody January but served as a force of intimidation without having to engage in action.
-Kazakhstan is also committed to closer regional cooperation with Afghanistan.
+Kazakhstan actively participates in various regional organizations, including the Shanghai Cooperation Organization (SCO) and the Collective Security Treaty Organization (CSTO), whose respective summits it hosted in July and November 2024.
+In January 2022, the CSTO intervened at Tokayev’s request to quell violent protests during Bloody January.
+However, it served only as a force of intimidation, as it did not have to engage in combat.
+Since the return of the Taliban to power in Afghanistan in 2021, Kazakhstan has also been gradually building bridges to that country, mainly from a trade perspective.

 Regional cooperation